Lemeri123/Hedera-trivia-game/README.md

 A fun, interactive Hedera trivia game agent built on the [Hedera Agent Kit](https://portal.hedera.com/agent-lab).
 Test your Hedera knowledge, put real HBAR on the line, and win double your money if you get it right.

-## What Is This?
+## What It Does

-Hash Gordon is an AI-powered game-show host that runs a live trivia game in your terminal.
-Every round involves real HBAR transactions on the Hedera testnet (or mainnet).
-The agent handles everything — entry fees, payouts, balance checks — using the Hedera Agent Kit's LangChain integration.
+Hash Gordon is an AI-powered agent that runs a live trivia game in your terminal.
+Every round involves a real HBAR transactions on the Hedera testnet (or mainnet).
+The agent handles everything i.e entry fees, payouts and balance checks using the Hedera Agent Kit's LangChain integration.

 ### How a Round Works

-1. Type `play` — Hash Gordon asks if you're ready
+1. Type `play` and Hash Gordon asks if you're ready
-2. Confirm — the agent executes a real **entry fee transfer** (1 HBAR from your wallet to the prize pool) on-chain
+2. Confirm and the agent executes a real **entry fee transfer** (1 HBAR from your wallet to the prize pool) on-chain
-3. The AI generates a fresh **Hedera trivia question** — covering consensus, HTS, HCS, governance, fees, and more
+3. The AI generates a fresh **Hedera trivia question**  covering consensus, HTS, HCS, governance, fees, and more basing on Hedera
-4. Answer correctly → the agent executes a real **payout transfer** (2 HBAR from the prize pool back to your wallet)
+4. Answer correctly and the agent executes a real **payout transfer** (2 HBAR from the prize pool back to your wallet)
-5. Answer incorrectly → the entry fee stays in the prize pool, and Hash Gordon explains the correct answer
+5. Answer incorrectly and the entry fee stays in the prize pool, and Hash Gordon explains the correct answer

 Every transaction produces a real Hedera Transaction ID you can verify on [HashScan](https://hashscan.io).

 ---

-## Why It Stands Out

-- **Real on-chain transactions** — not simulated.
-Every entry fee and payout is a live Hedera transfer signed and submitted to the network
+- **Real on-chain transactions**: Every entry fee and payout is a live Hedera transfer signed and submitted to the network
-- **Agent handles ALL transactions** — the Hedera Agent Kit's `TRANSFER_HBAR_TOOL` is used for both entry fees and payouts, with the client operator switching between accounts as needed
+- **Agent handles ALL transactions**: The Hedera Agent Kit's `TRANSFER_HBAR_TOOL` is used for both entry fees and payouts
-- **AI-generated questions** — infinite variety, always fresh, always Hedera-focused.
-No static question bank
+- **AI-generated questions**: Infinite variety, always fresh, always Hedera focused
-- **Conversational agent** — talk to Hash Gordon naturally.
-Ask for hints, check your balance, ask about Hedera concepts, or just chat
+- **Conversational agent**: Talk to Hash Gordon naturally.
+Ask for hints, check your balance, ask about Hedera concepts, or just chat casually
 - **Built on official Hedera Agent Kit** — uses `coreAccountPlugin`, `coreAccountQueryPlugin`, `TRANSFER_HBAR_TOOL`, and `GET_HBAR_BALANCE_QUERY_TOOL`

 ---